 What tools and techniques are used for cyber threat hunting?

-Those unlucky few responsible for threat hunting, use everything from critical thinking and manual forensic investigation, to automated threat hunting tools, to protect enterprises.
+Cybersecurity experts use everything from critical thinking and manual forensic investigation, to automated threat hunting tools, to protect enterprises.
 Threat hunters are responsible for seeking out insider threat and outsider attack surfaces, hunting down potential attackers or vulnerabilities before they become a problem, and for executing a well-rehearsed incident response (IR) plan

 - Data analytics & reporting